Vermec Sphere Jig

 Clamping Plate Modification

 If desired, for a small fee we can also modify the clamping plate.
 The plate is round by default, so you will have to either remove the clamping plate or your tailstock to attach it to your lathe.
-The modification makes the plate flat on two sides to fit between your bed ways, eliminating the need to remove anything to attach the jig to the lathe. (if you select the option above, the picture will change to show an example)
+The modification makes the plate flat on two sides to fit between your bed ways, eliminating the need to remove anything to attach the jig to the lathe.

 I was skeptical to purchase a tool of this type but did because I needed to make alot of spheres and I wanted them to be perfect.
 I did some reading and research and decided to purchase the Vermec.
 As the headline states, this tool is one heavy duty piece of steel, it's gotta weigh 10+ lbs.
 It's extremely well engineered, solid steel and the post rides on TWO huge bearings.
 I suspect it will literally last multable lifetimes!
 Although pricey I believe it was worth it.
 You just don't see this quality often.
 I sure hope I never drop it on my foot !